-Due to the ongoing situation with Coronavirus, we are taking measures in line with guidance shared by NHS England and Public Health authorities to minimise risks associated with the virus.
+Due to the ongoing situation with Coronavirus, we are continually making changes and taking measures in line with guidance shared by NHS England and Public Health authorities to minimise risks associated with the virus.

-We have routine bookable telephone appointments Monday to Friday from 08:00 until 12:00 and 14:30 until 18:30 with doctors, nurses, physician assistant and health care assistants.
+We have routine bookable appointments Monday to Friday from 08:00 until 12:00 and 14:30 until 18:30 with doctors, nurses, minor illness clinicians, first contact physiotherapists, and health care assistants.

 Please be aware we may monitor, record, store and use any telephone, email or other communication with you in order to check any instructions given to us, for training purposes, for crime prevention and to improve the quality of our services.

 Please ask a receptionist to organise a translator if one is required for your appointment.

 If you wish to use our online services please either register for 'Patient Access' or download the NHS App which also includes your Covid Passport.

 Please click on the following link PATIENT ACCESS to register or sign into Patient Access or read the following guide: Patient Access Registration Guide

 Here is a video explaining how to contact your GP remotely, please click on this link: Remote Consultations